 Place a receiver at an elevation with respect to the transmitter.

 Obtain the channel vector and compute a 1D Discrete Fourier Transform (DFT) of the channel vector.
 Plot the magnitudes of the multipath components vs the angle of arrival to pick out the strongest multipath.
-From the plot we see that the transmitter is at 112 degrees with respect to the receiver which could be verified from the set-up.
+From the plot we see that the transmitter is at 112 degrees with respect to the receiver which could be verified from the set-up (see picture above).

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.